netbox-community/pynetbox/docs/development/index.rst

 There are two permanent branches in the repository:

-* `main` - Active development for the upcoming patch release.
-Pull requests will typically be based on this branch unless they introduce breaking changes that must be deferred until the next minor release.
+* `master` - Active development for the upcoming patch release.
+Pull requests will typically be based on this branch unless they introduce breaking changes that must be deferred until the next major release.
-* `feature` - New feature work to be introduced in the next minor release.
+* `feature` - New feature work to be introduced in the next major release.

 pynetbox components are arranged into modules: